-Parents wishing to enrol children for the 2018/2019 school year should do so on or before Wednesday 14th February 2018.
+Parents wishing to enrol children for the 2020/2021 school year should do so on or before Friday 28th February.
 If a child has special needs please let us know and submit all relevant documents and reports along with enrolment form.
 Before a child is enrolled his/her parents must complete an enrolment form and submit his/her original birth certificate.
 If a family is new to the school, the parents must meet with the Principal prior to enrolment.
-Enrolment forms are available from the school
+Enrolment forms are available from the school.

 A note from the Parent Association:

-An open day for Sixth Class has been organised by the staff of Colaiste Cholmcille, Ballyshannon for Tuesday 23rd January 2018 and an open day has been organized by the staff of Magh Ene College, Bundoran for Thursday 25th January 2018.
-As has been the case in previous years, our Sixth Class pupils, together with their teacher, will attend these open days.
-Transport both to and from the schools has been organized by the secondary school staff.
+An open day for Sixth Class has been organized by the staff of Magh Ene College, Bundoran for Thursday 30th January 2020.
+As has been the case in previous years, our Sixth Class pupils, together with their teacher, will attend the open days.
+Transport both to and from the school has been organized by the secondary school staff.

 Preparation for the Sacraments: